thruthesky/backend/README.md

 * If any variables that are not states above has delivered to interface, then the `run_route()` will reject with error.
 * The variables of `required` in `variables` are required.
 If any of the required variables is missing, then `run_route()` will reject the request with error.
 * `optional` variables are optional.
-* `system` variables are those variables that are used by the interface.
+* `system` variables are the variables that are used by the system and interface. `system` variables are not related in content like user information, forum data and any kind of data on database.
-* `required` and `optional` variables will be inserted into database table record, so you will add only state variables that will be saved into database table.
+* `required` and `optional` variables are related in content( data, database data).
+Any data like user information, forum posts, logs that shuold be saved in the database must be in one of `required` or `optional` variables.
+* The input variable `route` can be omitted since all access needs a route.

+## HTTP variable type checking

+* For security enhancement, types of HTTP variable are checked by the system.

+* Since many of HTTP variables and routers have same(similiar) names and types, it may be one good idea to check type of HTTP variables in one place.

+See `check_http_variables_type()` for details.